qroam/web-document-discourse-parsing/README.md

  conda install pytorch torchvision torchaudio pytorch-cuda=11.6 -c pytorch -c nvidia
 ```

-# train and evaluate models
+# Train and Evaluate Models
 After set up the requirements, you can train and evaluate the models to reproduce the results in our paper by:

  ```python train.py [model_name] --[training_options]```